I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/spbcx/ns-spbcx-_spb_controller_config.md

 A pointer to the <a href="https://msdn.microsoft.com/2BC0E6E7-7EE1-487A-9276-AE8EBB3FFD43">EvtSpbControllerIoRead</a> callback function.
 This function is implemented by the SPB controller driver.
 This member is not optional and must not be NULL.

-`EvtSpbIoSequence`

-A pointer to the <a href="https://msdn.microsoft.com/C56F1528-5FDA-4BC9-AB32-7882FB0F7713">EvtSpbControllerIoSequence</a> callback function.
-This function is implemented by the SPB controller driver.
-This member is not optional and must not be NULL.

 `EvtSpbIoWrite`

 A pointer to the <a href="https://msdn.microsoft.com/D97C3A17-309E-4364-8DFB-9073901D332E">EvtSpbControllerIoWrite</a> callback function.
 This function is implemented by the SPB controller driver.
 This member is not optional and must not be NULL.

-`EvtSpbTargetConnect`
+`EvtSpbIoSequence`

-A pointer to the <a href="https://msdn.microsoft.com/D90DD169-A989-4D08-B1B8-BDE7EC9B7A82">EvtSpbTargetConnect</a> callback function.
+A pointer to the <a href="https://msdn.microsoft.com/C56F1528-5FDA-4BC9-AB32-7882FB0F7713">EvtSpbControllerIoSequence</a> callback function.
 This function is implemented by the SPB controller driver.
-The <b>EvtSpbTargetConnect</b> member is optional and can be NULL.

-`EvtSpbTargetDisconnect`

-A pointer to the <a href="https://msdn.microsoft.com/02756C35-E76C-42C0-80FA-359CADE224A1">EvtSpbTargetDisconnect</a> callback function.
-This function is implemented by the SPB controller driver.
-The <b>EvtSpbTargetDisconnect</b> member is optional and can be NULL.
+This member is not optional and must not be NULL.

-`PowerManaged`

-Whether the I/O queue for the controller driver should be power-managed.
-Set this member to <b>WdfTrue</b> to indicate that the queue should be power-managed.
-Set this member to <b>WdfFalse</b> to indicate that the queue should not be power-managed.
-If this member is set to <b>WdfDefault</b>, the queue will be power-managed unless the driver calls the <a href="..\wdffdo\nf-wdffdo-wdffdoinitsetfilter.md">WdfFdoInitSetFilter</a> method, which identifies the caller as an upper-level or lower-level filter driver.
-The <b>SPB_CONTROLLER_CONFIG_INIT</b> function initializes this member to <b>WdfDefault</b>.

-When I/O requests are available in a power-managed queue, the framework delivers the requests to the driver only if the device is in its working (D0) state.
-For more information, see <a href="https://msdn.microsoft.com/2e1bf9d2-615b-49b0-b677-f41b23c42eda">Power Management for I/O Queues</a>.

-`Size`

-The size, in bytes, of this structure.
-The <a href="https://msdn.microsoft.com/library/windows/hardware/hh450919">SpbDeviceInitialize</a> method uses this parameter value to determine which version of the structure is being used.

 ## Remarks
 The <a href="https://msdn.microsoft.com/library/windows/hardware/hh450919">SpbDeviceInitialize</a> method uses the information in this structure to complete the initialization of the SPB controller.
 Before passing this structure to <b>SpbDeviceInitialize</b>, call the <a href="https://msdn.microsoft.com/library/windows/hardware/hh406207">SPB_CONTROLLER_CONFIG_INIT</a> function to initialize the members of this structure to their default values, and, as needed, overwrite these default values with information that is specific to your SPB controller driver.